IBM/telco-network-cloud-drivers/content/reference/descriptor-specification/resource-descriptor.md

 Properties may be declared with a default value or a specific value or neither.
 Where the value field is used it may either be an explicit value or it may reference to another property within the descriptor.
 When referencing another property, the reference will look as follows: value: ‘${max_connections}’

-The TNCO will assign an internal name and identifier for each resource instance it creates.
+The TNC-O will assign an internal name and identifier for each resource instance it creates.
 It also supplies the index number of a resource in a cluster.
 These values can be useful to give unique names for servers etc. To access them a property may have its value set to ${instance.name}, ${instance.id} or ${instance.index}.
 These should be placed in the value field of a property.
-The TNCO will then replace the placeholders with the appropriate value.
+The TNC-O will then replace the placeholders with the appropriate value.

 {{%note %}}
 NOTE: It is essential that there is a space between the “value:” and the quoted property value string.
 If you fail to put a space between these two items then it will be treated as a single string.